Coptic script: Numerals

 Coptic numerals are an alphabetic numeral system in which numbers are indicated with letters of the alphabet, such as for 500.

 The numerical value of the letters is based on Greek numerals.
 Sometimes numerical use is distinguished from text with a continuous overline above the letters, as with Greek and Cyrillic numerals.

+Sample text

+Below is the Lord's prayer in the Coptic language and script:

 Unicode

 In Unicode, most Coptic letters formerly shared codepoints with similar Greek letters, but a disunification was accepted for version 4.1, which appeared in 2005.
 The new Coptic block is U+2C80 to U+2CFF.
 Most fonts contained in mainstream operating systems use a distinctive Byzantine style for this block.
 The Greek block includes seven Coptic letters (U+03E2–U+03EF highlighted below) derived from Demotic, and these need to be included in any complete implementation of Coptic.